Corbinj22/Overlook-Project/README.md

 ## Learning Goals:

-* Build a function application that allows for dynamic login for a user and manager
+* Build a functioning application that allows for dynamic login for a user and manager

 * Develop processes for working remotely and submitting pull requests to perform effective code reviews that help ensure the code is accurate and that everyone understands it

 * Make network requests to API endpoints to retrieve and manipulate data

-* Ensure our app is following best practices for accessibility
+* Ensure this app is following best practices for accessibility

-* Detect cross-browser compatibility issues by testing our app on different platforms and environment
+* Detect cross-browser compatibility issues by testing the app on different platforms and environments

-* Practice DOM manipulation with jQuery
+* Refine DOM manipulation with jQuery

-* Leverage Sass to DRY up our CSS
+* Leverage Sass to DRY up the CSS

-* Leverage Chai Spies to verify that our DOM manipulation is happening
+* Showcase all the technical skills leanred on the second (of four) quearters of the Front-end course.

 ## Contributors